Aviah/one-click-django-docs/coding_ref.md

 	 site_repo/settings_dev.py

-All other settings that are shared and **the same for both production & development** (but different from the django defaults):
+All other settings that are shared and **the same for both production & development** (but different from the django defaults) in:

 	 site_repo/settings.py